mac-comp127/bubble-blitz/README.md

 Open `BubbleBlitz`.
 This class contains the main method to run your game to allow a player to shoot cannonballs at the bubbles to pop them.
 Start by implementing a single round of the game that prompts a user for input and then fires the cannon.
 A single round progresses as follows:

 - Ask the user for an angle between zero and 180 degrees
+  - Hint: The class already has a `Scanner` instance variable that you can use to get input.
+(What is the name of that variable?)
+Look at your solution for the Units and Coins if you need a reminder of how to reader numbers from a `Scanner`.
-- Update the cannon to the specified angle
+- Animates the cannon moving to the specified angle
+  - Hint: You **do not** need to modify the `Cannon` class.
+What are the methods of `Cannon`?
+Which might be relevant?
+Which are _public_ methods meant to be used from other classes?
 - Ask the user for an initial velocity
-- Create a cannonball starting at the cannon’s x2/y2 position with the specified velocity, angle, and boundaries based on the width/height of the window
+- Create a cannonball positioned at the end of the cannon, with the specified velocity, angle, and boundaries based on the width/height of the window
+  - Hint: Again, pay attention to the methods of `Cannon` that you can use.
+To create the cannonball, you will need separate x and y coordinates.
+But the relevant `Cannon` method doesn’t return two separate numbers.
+What does it return?
+How can you get an x and a y from it?
-- Add the cannonball to the canvas
+- Add the cannonball’s graphics to the canvas
 - While the ball does not hit a bubble and is in bounds:
   - Update the ball’s position
   - Call the CanvasWindow’s draw() method to refresh the screen